 Domaine Daniel Dampt

-Daniel Dampt owner in 1st Growth Chablis Côte de Léchet on Wed.
-26 Aug., one day before his picking starts.
-Chablis has been lucky in 2020, receiving much needed rain in early August, to help grapes mature and swell.
-Some sun-burnt bunches, see 2nd pic., but these will not affect fine quality in prospect, and hopefully reasonableyields.
+Daniel Dampt, owner in 1st Growth Chablis Côte de Léchet, on Wednesday 26th August 2020, one day before his picking started.
+Chablis was lucky in 2020, receiving much needed rain in early August, to help grapes mature and swell.
+Some sun-burnt bunches, see 2nd picture, but these did not affect fine quality in prospect.

 Domaine Henri Magnien

 Charles Magnien delighted with small berries, very healthy bunches, being separated out for whole-bunch fermentation.
-He started in Corton on 25 Aug., then Ruchottes-Chambertin, Estournelles St. Jacques and Champeaux 1st Growths.
-Leaves still green, with bunches healthy in Cazetiers, it’s time to pick from 27 Aug.
+He started in Corton on 25th August 2020, then in Ruchottes-Chambertin, Estournelles St. Jacques and Champeaux 1st Growths.
+In the second picture, leaves were still green, with bunches healthy in Cazetiers, where picking started on 27th August.

 Domaine Pavelot

-Lise Pavelot’s husband Gary (left) and Marcellin (right) their son receiving grapes from Pernand-Vergelesses Île des Vergelesses 1er Cru on first day of the harvest, picked into traditional wicker baskets.
+The Domaine Pavelot team, including Lise Pavelot’s son, Marcelin (right), receiving grapes from Pernand-Vergelesses Île des Vergelesses 1er Cru on first day of the harvest, picked into traditional wicker baskets.

-Luc Pavelot having started picking Sat 22 Aug. on two reds then stopped & waited a week for these immaculate Pernand-Vergelesses 1er Cru sous Frétille grapes to ripen.
-Final picking (Aligotés from Pernand hillsides) were gathered in Sat.
-5 Sept.
+Luc Pavelot started picking on Saturday 22nd August 2020 on two reds then stopped & waited a week for these immaculate Pernand-Vergelesses 1er Cru sous Frétille grapes to ripen.
+Final picking (Aligotés from Pernand hillsides) were gathered on Saturday 5th September.

 Domaine Christian Moreau